Erasmus Plus mobility in the food industry

 Bakery

 The main activity of the baker is bread making, and although this activity has evolved, bread still requires many steps in its preparation.
 An internship in this field will allow the apprentice to develop new techniques abroad, as well as to discover the language of the country.
-Testimonials.

 null